 Moderate consumption will not do any harm.
 So replace a big cup of coffee with a small one.
 But if you want to give up coffee, there are other safer, less-caffeinated alternatives to choose from.

 - Green tea: Green or herbal teas are low in caffeine.
 They are barely brewed and are your safest bet.

 - Instant coffee: Choose instant coffee rather than filter coffee.
 Half a teaspoon of coffee with milk will be a better option than filtered coffee.

 - Decaf: The caffeine content is markedly reduced in decaf coffee.
 You can safely opt for this when you are pregnant.

-You can also try the following caffeine-free alternatives.
+You can also try these caffeine-free alternative beverages to mitigate the health risks.
 But if you are not able to avoid caffeine completely, take them just before your regular coffee or tea time.
 This helps curb the caffeine habit.